6 Day Barefoot Trimming Course

 2022 Course Dates:

 This comprehensive course will give you the skills needed to confidently assess and evaluate a horse's hoof care needs and trim to achieve natural hoof mechanics and function based on each horse's individual conformation and hoof shape.
 This course is ideal for someone interested in trimming their own horses and is a stepping point for those interested in trimming as a professional.
-This course includes follow-up support and email consultations and advice, and any student of this program may attend another 6 Day Trimming Course free of charge provided space is available at the time of the course (spaces for returning students are limited to one per course).
-We also have a public Facebook group for students to share pictures, ask for advice and connect with the instructor.
+This course includes follow-up support and email consultations and advice.
+We also have a public Facebook group for students to share pictures, ask for advice and to connect with the instructor.

 Included in your tuition is the prerequisite course to this one, our Online Hoof Theory Course.
-We start in the barn on Day 1, with a group discussion and review of the online course content and then we will trim and dissect cadaver hooves to further explore the inner workings of the hoof.
+We start in the barn on Day 1, with a group discussion and review of the online course content and then we will trim our Doppelhooves to further explore the trimming plan and techniques.
 The remainder of the week we will do as much hands on guided trimming as we can do.
 This will vary student to student depending on experience level, but everyone will get to trim and see a variety of hooves, with one on one guidance and instruction.
 By the end of the week you will have a thorough understanding of the inner workings of the hoof, and how to trim to maximize function, health and comfort.

 You can choose to pay a $500 deposit only to secure your space in the course, or you can pay the full course tuition up front.
 If you choose to pay the deposit only your remaining course balance will be due 30 days before your course start date.
 Deposits and fees are non-refundable but are transferable to future course dates if notice to do so is given 30 days before the course start date.

 Remember to book early as courses are limited to a maximum of 6 students and spaces fill up quickly.
 Click on a specific course date above or the register now button to see the availability of each course date.